From R200 vouchers and free upgrades, drive away with more value adds

-There are so many hidden gems in the Cape Quarter, don’t be surprised if you pop in for a coffee and find yourself wandering the aisles of a luxury baby boutique.
+There are so many hidden gems in the Cape Quarter, don’t be surprised if you pop in for a coffee and find yourself wandering the aisles of a luxury child’s toy store.
 The second floor, also known as The Square, boasts unique boutique and speciality stores.
-You’ll spot Scalini, who stock selected European clothing, Gonsenhausers Fine Rugs and Spitfire Furniture, to name only a few of the many rare delights found on the level.
+You’ll spot Scalini, who stock selected European clothing, Gonsenhausers Fine Rugs and Olney Fashions, to name only a few of the many rare delights found on the level.
 Baraka Gifts, voted Best Gift Shop in Cape Town on TripAdvisor, is also on this level and here you find hand-made, vintage or locally sourced items from artwork to leather-bound notebooks.
 Hang out in the shop and you may also get the chance to experience Bruce rapping live in store.

 WORKOUT, MANICURE AND BRUNCH

 Work and life are stressful.
 We all need a little pampering here and there to wind down.
 The Cape Quarter is where you want to head for your next self-spoil.
-They’ve got a Sorbet (and Sorbet Man), MUD Make Up Studio, The Palladium Hair Company and higher up you’ll find a branch of Skin Renewal, the gurus of glowing skin.
+They’ve got a Sorbet and Sorbet Man, The Palladium Hair Company and higher up you’ll find a branch of Skin Renewal, the gurus of glowing skin.
 If you’re itching to work up a sweat (or burn off that Sunday roast), you’ll find Zone Fitness.
 With branches through the country, they’ve got treadmills, weights and everything in between.
 But they’ve also got daily classes conveniently slotted in after work.
 Grab a friend and get your Zumba on or attempt a Core Fitness class.
 Hint: treat yourself to a cuppa and flapjack stack after your workout at Bootlegger right downstairs.

 The Cape Quarter is what you could call an all-rounder.
 With delicious eateries and boutique stores selling everything from rugs to the trendiest activewear, they’ve got it all.
 And you better believe that they’re not going to let you down on the entertainment front.
-The centre is home to The Lisa King Gallery, an intimate, personal gallery showcasing a mix of modern art and the odd piece of sculpture.
+The centre is home to Palette de Fleurs, where floral bouquets and decorations are art.
 You’ll also find Palette Art Gallery displaying paintings and bronze sculptures that will leave you in awe.
-Carmel Art stocks a wide range of leading South African artists in different mediums.
-Their collection of Pieter van der Westhuizen’s work is expansive.
-Also, be sure to pop into The Listening Room,a boutique vinyl and hi-fi store who take their passion for music to the next level.
+Lucky Fitsch stocks a range of South African artist’s work which you’ll find in and amongst the beautiful home décor that brings their store to life.
+Also, be sure to pop into The Listening Room, a boutique vinyl and hi-fi store who take their passion for music to the next level.

 The Cape Quarter is indeed a shopper’s paradise.
 While the centre is the perfect location for a long weekend brunch, it is also the ideal place to cross off your everyday chores as well as is the prime locale to amble in search of beautifully designed fashion, flawless jewellery, inspired art, proudly South African souvenirs, rare collectables and more.
 A vibrant hub of activity and flair, it truly comes as no surprise that the lifestyle village is a coveted shopping destination.